lan13005/PyAmpTools/docs/intro.md

 AmpTools and FSRoot are included as git submodules.
 Modified source files and makefiles are included in `external` directory to build a set of shared libraries that can then be imported into PyROOT.
 Amplitude definitions and Data I/O are located in `external/AMPTOOLS_AMPS_DATAIO`.
 Additional amplitudes and data readers can be directly added to the folder and then re-maked.
 A variation of `gen_amp`, a program to produce simulations with AmpTools, is provided in `external/AMPTOOLS_GENERATORS` but is not built by the main makefile, a separate makefile is included with that directory.

 Currently, the main scripts that perform an analysis, from simulation to fitting to plotting results, is located in `EXAMPLES/python` folder.
 These scripts can also be run from the commandline but its main functionality can be imported into another script (or Jupyter).
-Utility functions used by these scripts are located in the `utils` folder.
+Utility functions used by these scripts are located in the `utility` folder.
 Hopefully these scripts exposes enough functionality that adapation to other algorithms and use cases is easier.

 ---